tscott0817/portfolio-nextjs/data/authors/default.md

 React, Unity3D, RayLib.

 I currently am looking into many fields of software development and am happy to hear about any opportunities that are out there.
 Feel free to reach out to me at any of my provided contact links.
-I look forward to continuing this journey in a new chapter of my life.
+I look forward to continuing this journey in a new chapter of my life!